- HunCERT

 Information being considered for release will be classified as follows:

-• Private user information is information about particular users, or in some cases, particular applications, which must be considered confidential for legal, contractual, and/or ethical reasons.
+- Private user information is information about particular users, or in some cases, particular applications, which must be considered confidential for legal, contractual, and/or ethical reasons.

 Private user information will not be released in identifiable form outside the Hun-CERT, except as provided for below.
-If the identity of the user is disguised, then the information can be released freely (for example to show a sample .cshrc file as modified by an intruder, or to demonstrate a particular social engineering attack).
+If the identity of the user is disguised, then the information can be released freely (for example to show a sample .cshrc file as modified by an intruder, or to demonstrate a particular social engineering attack). - Intruder information is similar to private user information, but concerns intruders.

-While intruder information, and in particular identifying information, will not be released to the public (unless it becomes a matter of public record, for example because criminal charges have been laid), it will be exchanged freely with system administrators and CSIRTs tracking an incident.
+While intruder information, and in particular identifying information, will not be released to the public (unless it becomes a matter of public record, for example because criminal charges have been laid), it will be exchanged freely with system administrators and CSIRTs tracking an incident. - Private site information is technical information about particular systems or sites.

-It will not be released without the permission of the site in question, except as provided for below.
+It will not be released without the permission of the site in question, except as provided for below. - Vulnerability information is technical information about vulnerabilities or attacks, including fixes and workarounds if they are available.

-• Embarrassing information includes the statement that an incident has occurred, and information about its extent or severity.
+Vulnerability information will be released freely, though every effort will be made to inform the relevant vendor before the general public is informed. - Embarrassing information includes the statement that an incident has occurred, and information about its extent or severity.
 Embarrassing information may concern a site or a particular user or group of users.

-Embarrassing information will not be released without the permission of the site or users in question, except as provided for below.
+Embarrassing information will not be released without the permission of the site or users in question, except as provided for below. - Statistical information is embarrassing information with the identifying information stripped off.

 Statistical information will be released and used in publications and other educational papers.
-The statistics are available for CHIP members out of turn.
+The statistics are available for CHIP members out of turn. - Contact information explains how to reach system administrators and CSIRTs.

 Contact information will be released freely, except where the contact person or entity has requested that this not be the case, or where Hun-CERT has reason to believe that the dissemination of this information would not be appreciated.